Steve Jaxon and Dan Berger welcome Barry Herbst of Bottle Barn and this week’s special guest, Theresa Heredia, the winemaker at Gary Farrell Winery.

 He was the handyman at Davis Bynum winery, then in 1978, Hampton Bynum gave him the opportunity to make the wine, which won a Silver Medal at the Sonoma County Harvest Fair that year, where Dan was a judge.
 He remembers how good it was.

-Teresa tells that in 2011 they were purchased by a group called Vincraft.
+Theresa tells that in 2011 they were purchased by a group called Vincraft.
 Bill Price is one of the owners.
 Steve remembers that he has been on the show before.
 She has been at Gary Farrell Wines for almost five years.

 Dan remembers knowing Gary since before his first wine came out in 1982.
 He says this is a winery that respects terroir and respects acidity, which together in the same bottle makes a great wine.

-Teresa Heredia is proud to work with an all-star list of great vineyards.
+Theresa Heredia is proud to work with an all-star list of great vineyards.
 She likes to pick on the early end of the ripeness spectrum, to get better acidity, just as Gary did.

 They begin by tasting a Rosé that Barry brought in, a Sancerre Rosé from the Loire Valley.
 Made with 100% Pinot Noir, with longer cooler growing season and chalky soils, Dan says it gets great cherry flavors and is dry without being austere.